 RELATED POST: HAMA BEAD PATTERNS: DIY SHARK KEYCHAIN

-How to Make This Hammer Head Shark Craft
+🖌️ How To Make This Hammer Head Shark Craft

-Download and print out the hammerhead shark template.
+- Step 1: Download and print out the hammerhead shark template.
 Cut out the different pieces and set aside.

-Now it’s time to glue the pieces of your Hammer Head shark together.
+- Step 2: Now it's time to glue the pieces of your Hammer Head shark together.
 Use your glue stick or white school glue.

-Cut out small pieced of white paper and add to the edges of your paper shark to create “shine” and give it more life.
+- Step 3: Cut out small pieced of white paper and add to the edges of your paper shark to create “shine” and give it more life.

-Outline your shark craft using your black sharpie pen!
+- Step 4: Outline your shark craft using your black sharpie pen!
 You can make more than one shark and choose whatever colors you prefer.

 These are so super cute!
 You could use these for a Ocean unit study or put them on a ocean display board in the classroom!
+Now your hammerhead shark is complete, you can use your paper shark to create a fantastic and easy watercolor painting.
+All you need to do is create a fun watercolor background.
+Alternatively you could glue your shark craft to construction paper.

 Easy Watercolor Painting for Kids